EkoEdyPurwanto/simple-bank/README.md

 5. Import the `.sql` file into the `simple_bank` database.

-### Perform Database Migration
+### Setup Database & Perform Database Migration on Docker (automatically)

-You can also perform database migration automatically without doing it manually (as in point number 2) using [Go Database migrations](https://github.com/golang-migrate/migrate).
+You can also perform database migration automatically without doing it manually using [Go Database migrations](https://github.com/golang-migrate/migrate).
 First, make sure you have pulled the appropriate database image:

 ```bash
 docker pull postgres:15.3-alpine3.18